MiCurran/nestjs-graphql-prisma-postgres/README.md

 ### 2. Create and seed the database

-Run the following command to create your SQLite database file.
-This also creates the `Player` table that is defined in [`prisma/schema.prisma`](./prisma/schema.prisma):
+Run the following command to create your docker container with Postgres database.
+This also creates and seeds the `Player` table that is defined in [`prisma/schema.prisma`](./prisma/schema.prisma):

 ```
-npx prisma migrate dev --name init
+npm run db:dev:init
 ```

 When `npx prisma migrate dev` is executed against a newly created database, seeding is also triggered.
 The seed file in [`prisma/seed.ts`](./prisma/seed.ts) will be executed and your database will be populated with the sample data.